LabKey/server/server/embedded/README.md

 # embedded
-LabKey Server can now be started with embedded Tomcat. **This feature is in development phase and not ready for use in production.
-Free versions of IntelliJ may lack support for Spring boot debug configurations required to run the embedded Tomcat.**
+LabKey Server now uses embedded Tomcat, which bundles a fully tested copy of Tomcat and simplifies configuration.
+This is the supported way to run LabKey Server as of version 24.3, replacing deploying into a standalone Tomcat installation.

 ### Setup
 1. Within the root-level `gradle.properties` file, uncomment the `useEmbeddedTomcat` and `useLocalBuild` properties.
 If using SSL, also uncomment the `useSsl` property (and see further instructions below).